Pre-Professional & Cooperative Programs

 Far Eastern Languages (University of Rochester) Students may enroll in courses in Far Eastern languages, history, and culture offered through the South Asian Studies Center and also may enroll in creative arts by special arrangement.

-Pre-Engineering: (Rensselaer Polytechnic Institute (RPI) and the University of Rochester): Degrees in the full range of engineering fields can be earned in cooperation with the schools of engineering at these institutions.
+Pre-Engineering: (Columbia University, Clarkson University, University of Detroit, and Manhattan College): Degrees in the full range of engineering fields can be earned in cooperation with the schools of engineering at these institutions.
 For further details, see the Pre-Engineering Program description in the physics department or consult with the pre-engineering advisor.

 U.S. Army ROTC: Through the Rochester Area Colleges (RAC) consortium, St. John Fisher College students in all academic disciplines are eligible to participate in Army scholarship programs.
 Four-, three-, and two-year scholarships are available.
 Scholarships are competitively based, and early application is important.
 Students awarded Army ROTC scholarships are entitled to additional benefits including, non-taxable monthly stipends, money for books, and paid training.
 All successful graduates are guaranteed at least four years of active duty leadership experience as Army officers in the active Army, the Army Reserve, or Army National Guard after completing Army ROTC.
 For more information, email firstname.lastname@example.org, visit www.armyrotc.com, or call (585) 475-2881.